 Check out this awesome tool from Canva to start playing around with color palattes!

 It’s not just about a logo, but it starts there!

 Having a logo is a great start in your photography branding journey!
 A logo is the face of your photography brand that will ultimately follow you throughout your business.
 It will be on your website, social media, appear on invoices, and marketing materials (like your business cards and advertising).
 If you’re like most photographers, you won’t just have ONE logo for the next ten years of your business.
 Actually, in four years of business, I think I’ve had four (and boy, some were pretty bad).
 As your style evolves, so will your logo…so don’t be afraid to change it up.

-For how to add your logo to Lightroom, read this great tutorial!
+Read this great tutorial for how to add your logo to Lightroom!